Frugal Living Tips from the Great Depression

 If there’s one era in human history that people could take so many lessons from, especially when it comes to frugality, it would probably be the Great Depression.

-The Great Depression took place between late 1929 to early 1933.
-It started off with a crash of the stock market and was followed by massive unemployment in the US and around the world.
+The Great Depression took place late 1929 to early 1933.
+It started with a crash in the stock market and was followed by massive unemployment in the US and around the world.

 But hey, I’m not here to talk about history per se, but what history has taught us.
-It is likely that your grandparents or grandparents have lived during this turbulent period, and they saw firsthand how helpful it was to follow frugal living tips from the Great Depression.
+It is likely that your grandparents likely lived during this turbulent period, and they learned firsthand how helpful it was to follow frugal living tips from the Great Depression.

 You might think that frugal living tips from the Great Depression are a bit too extreme and do not fit the modern lifestyle.
 But with what’s happening in the world right now, it seems that history is repeating itself.
-A lot of people are struggling financially due to the pandemic, so if there’s a better time to use frugality to save money, it would be NOW.
+A lot of people are struggling financially due to the pandemic, so, if there’s an ideal time to use frugality to save money, it would be NOW.

 I hope that you’ll learn a thing or two from this post that you can incorporate into your daily life to save money.
-We never know what the future holds so it’s better that we prepare ourselves for another economic crisis like the Great Depression.
+We never know what the future holds; it’s better that we prepare ourselves now for another economic crisis like the Great Depression.

-If you want to learn more about my favorite frugal living tips, head over to this post: How to Live Frugally: 50 Best Frugal Living Tips for 2021.
+If you want to learn more about my favorite frugal living tips, head over to this post: How to Live Frugally: 50 Best Frugal Living Tips.

-People who have lived through the Great Depression have some important money lessons to teach us.
-Although they lived in a very different time, these financial hacks will teach us how to be frugal especially when income is limited.
+People who lived through the Great Depression have some important money lessons to teach us.
+Although they lived in very different times, these financial hacks will teach us how to be frugal, especially when income is limited.

 1. Cook your own food